pen-lang/pen/doc/content/references/language/types.md

 ### Literals

-- Singleton values can be referenced by their type names.
+- Their values can be referenced as variables of their names.

 ```
 foo